 The surgical technology classroom and labs are part of a $21 million renovation project that was completed in 2013.
 These state-of-the-art facilities are a true representation of what students will see in actual operating rooms.

-One of the very best things about Delta College is your ability to start here and go on.
+One of the very best things about Delta is your ability to start here and go on.
 And, in the process, save thousands (and thousands) of dollars.
 It's a smart choice!

 In fact, if you're interested in earning a bachelor's degree, you have several options by coming to Delta first, and then transferring.
 Delta has signed transfer agreements to continue your studies with: